-Vermont ACDA presents its annual Madrigal Festival on Friday, December 13, 2019.
-More than 300 students from all across Vermont* rehearse during the day.
-The concert that evening features selections from each of the high school ensembles, and combined works under the direction of guest conductor Amanda Hanzlik (CT-ACDA President) (see bio below).
-The all-festival chorus will sing a program of their own to cap off the night, including the premiere of a commissioned piece by VT composer, James Stewart.
+Vermont ACDA presented its annual Madrigal Festival on Friday, December 13, 2019.
+More than 300 students from all across Vermont* rehearsed throughout the day and presented a concert that evening that featured selections from each of the high school ensembles, and combined works under the direction of guest conductor Amanda Hanzlik (CT-ACDA President) (see bio below).
+The all-festival chorus will sang a program of their own to cap off the night, including the premiere of a commissioned piece by VT composer, James Stewart.

-This year our madrigal festival returns to Cathedral of Saint Joseph located at 20 Allen Street in Burlington, VT!
+This year we were thrilled to return to the Cathedral of Saint Joseph located at 20 Allen Street in Burlington, VT!

 *Past participants have included:

 - Lyndon Academy

 Amanda Sprague Hanzlik is the director of choral activities at Edwin O. Smith High School in Storrs, Connecticut.
 The E.O.
 Smith Choirs actively participate in the local community as well as with regional, state and national NAfME and ACDA ensembles and festivals.
 In 2016 and 2019, The E.O.
 Smith Chamber Singers were honored to be chosen as the Connecticut Music Educators Association Showcase Honor Ensemble and will perform as one of the selected choirs at the 2020 ACDA Eastern Division Conference in Rochester, NY.